Machine Learning Green's Functions of Strongly Correlated Hubbard Models: Methods

 Thus, we only have to know one of ($G$, $\Sigma$) to obtain the many-body spectral properties for a given $G_0$.
 Note that all three objects have the same shape $N_{\omega_k} \times N_{AO} \times N_{AO}$, where eq. \ref{eq:dysoneq} is a matrix equation.
 The many-body Green's function $G$ on the real axis gives access to the spectral function

 and the density of states

 In our workflow, we predict the self-energy on a discrete imaginary frequency axis $\Sigma(\{\text{i}\omega_k\})$ since this function is smooth and thus an easier target for the ML model\cite{doi:10.1021/acs.jctc.3c01146}.
 We use Padé analytic continuation\cite{doi.org/10.1007/BF00655090} to transform the self-energy from the imaginary frequency axis to the real energy axis $\Sigma(\{\text{i}\omega_k\}) \rightarrow \Sigma(\{E_k\} - U/2)$ with a broadening factor of $\eta = 0.015 $.
 We use a linear grid of 400 energy points \hbox{$\{E_k\} \in [-2, 2]$ eV} for $U/t < 4$, \hbox{$\{E_k\} \in [-6, 6]$ eV} for $U/t < 8$, and \hbox{$\{E_k\} \in [-10, 10]$ eV} otherwise.
 All HF calculations are performed with an iterative algorithm that gradually introduces random noise to the initial guess of the density matrix until the calculation converges.
 The converged Restricted Hartree-Fock (RHF) state is used to calculate $G_0$.
+Note that for $U=0$, the Green's function $G_0$ can easily be obtained from exact diagonalization.
 The exact Green's function $G$ is computed via Full-Configuration Interaction (FCI).
+We are working in a basis of fixed particle number, leading to a total Hilbert space dimension of $\dim{H} = \binom{L}{N_{\uparrow}} \binom{L}{N_{\downarrow}}$, where $N_{\uparrow} = N_{\downarrow} = L/2$.
 All calculations are performed at zero temperature.
 Both $G$ and $G_0$ are computed in molecular orbital (M.O.) basis and are transformed to atomic orbital (A.O.) basis.
 We perform all ML predictions in A.O. basis to benefit from the translation invariance symmetry of the Hamiltonian.
 We use the PySCF package\cite{10.1063/5.0006074, https://doi.org/10.1002/wcms.1340} and the FCDMFT package\cite{PhysRevX.11.021006, 10.1021/acs.jctc.9b00934, PhysRevB.100.115154} for Green's function and \textit{GW} calculations\cite{doi:10.1021/acs.jctc.0c00704}.